MarcialRosales/java-pcf-workshops/README.md

 }
 ```

 Let's have a look at how the `flight-availability` talks to the `fare-service`.
-First of all, the implementation of the `FareService` interface uses `RestTemplate` to call the Rest endpoint:
+First of all, the implementation of the `FareService` interface uses `RestTemplate` to call the Rest endpoint.
 ```
 @Service
 public class FareServiceImpl implements FareService {